Does OxyContin show up on drug tests?

 Types of OxyContin testing

-The most common testing for OxyContin is a urine screen.
+The most common method that doctors who prescribe OxyContin use is drug testing patients via urine screen.
 However, OxyContin may also be detected using blood or hair samples, but these tests are less frequently used.
 A blood sample is only helpful immediately after taking a drug.
 Hair samples might be used to detect past OxyContin use several weeks after taking the drug – this is mostly used to make sure someone with prior OxyContin abuse is sticking to their drug treatment program.

 OxyContin detection windows